-The Future of Blockchain: Insights from Gavin Wood & Vitalik Buterin
+The Future of Blockchain, by Gavin Wood & Vitalik Buterin

 Gavin Wood and Vitalik Buterin discussing Jam, Ethereum, decentralized governance, and blockchain's global impact.
 Key insights.